-I am learning not to look at them with deep concern in my face.
+I am learning not to respond to a hurt child with deep concern in my face.
 They need to see my confidence that they will get through this.
 I am learning to use empathy, not pity, in my voice, so they can rest in the realisation that I understand, but that I am not worried.

-So I listen – I try to enjoy listening even – through the tears, safe in the knowledge that this is just what he needs right now.
-His big sister and brother both come over to check that he’s ok and my heart swells just a little.
+So I listen – I try to enjoy listening even – through the tears, safe in the knowledge that this is just what my child needs right now.
+Their siblings both come over to check that they’re ok and my heart swells a little.

 A few minutes pass, and the tears start to ease.
-And through the tail end of his pain and fear he says that he isn’t going to do that again when he’s going fast.
+And through the tail end of their pain and fear they say: ‘I’m not going to do that again when I’m going fast.’

-He stops crying, jumps on his scooter, and all of a sudden we're off.
+They stop crying, jump on their scooter, and all of a sudden we're off.

-He races on ahead as we make our way to the shop.
-After buying the few bits we need he has just the best time, scooting up and down, up and down, up and down the ramp outside the shop.
+My sweet child races on ahead as we make our way to the shop.
+After buying the few bits we need they have just the best time, scooting up and down, up and down, up and down the ramp outside the shop.

-I see speed and joy and agility and confidence as he races down and around corners – skill that I haven't seen in him before.
+I see speed and joy and agility and confidence as my child races down and around corners – skill that I haven't seen in them before.

 Not so long ago, we would have been turning back to the house after that fall.
-There’s no way he’d be able to scoot all the way to the shops now after that fall.
-I underestimated him then.
-Even with two grazed knees, and a sizeable scrape across his ankle, all he needed was someone to hold space for those big feelings.
-Someone to hear the expression of shock and pain from his tumble.
+There’s no way they’d be able to scoot all the way to the shops now after that fall.
+I underestimated my child then.
+Even with two grazed knees, and a sizeable scrape across their ankle, all they needed was someone to hold space for those big feelings.
+Someone to hear the expression of shock and pain from their tumble.

-After that he was done.
-Ready to move on with his day without a backward glance.
+Ready to move on with their day without a backward glance.

 This way of responding when my children are hurt feels supportive, natural, and confidence-boosting.